nobleo/full_coverage_path_planner/README.md

 This package provides an implementation of a Full Coverage Path Planner (FCPP) using the Backtracking Spiral Algorithm (BSA), see [1].

-This packages acts as a global planner plugin to the Move Base Flex package (http://wiki.ros.org/move_base_flex).
+This packages acts as a global planner plugin to the Move Base package (http://wiki.ros.org/move_base).

 ![BSA](doc/fcpp_robot_0_5m_plus_tool_0_2m.png)